Growth and fluctuation in perturbed nonlinear Volterra equations: Stochastic Volterra Equations

 Note that $\gamma_-$ is positive, increasing and obeys $\int_0^\infty {\gamma_-(t)}^{-\alpha}\,dt = \infty$.
 Since we aim to apply Theorem \ref{Thm.Levy1} we are only interested in the case $L_f(\gamma_-) \in (1,\infty]$.
 It is straightforward to show that

 Hence Theorem \ref{Thm.Levy1} yields

 and

-We take this opportunity to remark upon a limitation of Theorem \ref{Thm.Levy1} (and it's deterministic counterpart Theorem \ref{Thm.det.gamma.pm}).
+This example highlights a limitation of Theorem \ref{Thm.Levy1} (and it's deterministic counterpart Theorem \ref{Thm.det.gamma.pm}).
 By comparing \eqref{example_est_1} and \eqref{example_est_2} the reader can see that it is not possible to have both $L_f(\gamma_+) \in (1,\infty)$ and $L_f(\gamma_-) \in (1,\infty)$ simultaneously in this example; indeed this case is difficult to engineer and only possible in limited circumstances (such as when the nonlinearity is regularly varying with unit index). \end{example}